 - Attach a 1 page summary of the paper (not an abstract but a full-summary including key findings/conclusions).

-- Find if your paper has been accepted: Papers will be chosen on a rolling basis upon submission and the decision of an editorial panel comprising: Jordan Tchilingirian (Lecturer, University of Bath), Enrique Mendizabal (On Think Tanks), Felipe Portocarrero (Principal Researcher, Universidad del Pacífico), and Erika Perez-León (On Think Tanks, Communications)
+- Find if your paper has been accepted: Papers will be chosen on a rolling basis upon submission and the decision of an editorial panel comprising: Jordan Tchilingirian (Lecturer, University of Bath), Enrique Mendizabal (On Think Tanks), Felipe Portocarrero (Principal Researcher, Universidad del Pacífico), Andrea Baertl ( On Think Tanks, Research) and Erika Perez-León (On Think Tanks, Communications)

 - Peer review: Papers will be peer-reviewed by the editorial panel (including, in some cases, one external reviewer drawn from On Think Tanks Advisory Board and from University of Bath’s Research Network on think tanks) before publishing.
 You will be asked to respond to the reviewer’s comments.